*This post may contain affiliate links

 Begin by letting your dog get used to your hands.
 As you pet your pup, gently reach your fingers into his mouth.
 Start by lightly rubbing his gums and teeth.
 Be sure to praise him when you are done.
 If you have a puppy, it’s best to start this as soon as possible.
 If your puppy feels comfortable with you touching his mouth, he will tolerate this as he gets older.
 You can wrap some gauze around your finger and gently rub your dog’s teeth.
 Only introduce the gauze once your dog feels comfortable with your fingers.

 3. Pick Your Toothpaste.

 Canine toothpaste that is!
 Human toothpaste can be poisonous to dogs so you should never use it.
 You can find toothpaste made for dogs at many pet stores.
 Here is my favorite toothpaste.
 Rocket LOVES the flavor.
 Put a little dab on your finger and let your dog smell it.
 Allow your dog to lick the toothpaste and then gently rub his teeth in a circular motion.
 Only use your finger.
-As I mentioned earlier, your want to start slow.
+As I mentioned earlier, you want to start slow.
 Repeat this for a few days until your dog feels comfortable.
 Praise your dog and reward him with a treat!

 4. Find The Right Toothbrush.

 Not all toothbrushes are created equal.
 Some people don’t even use them.
 I am a big fan of using a piece of gauze wrapped around my finger.
 My vet has always recommended this to me.
 If you have a smaller dog, this may be a good option for you.
 As with the toothpaste, don’t use a human toothbrush on your dog’s teeth.
 A toothbrush properly designed for your dog has bristles that are softer and angled.
-Here are two good options.
-For small dogs click HERE.
-For medium to large dogs, click HERE.

 5. Begin Brushing.